To work with children and young people in SA government educational sites and services, you must have a current working with children check (WWCC).

 - Family day care providers, assistants, and adults residing in the home.

-Apply for a working with children check to work or volunteer
+To apply for a working with children check to work or volunteer, visit the DHS Screening website.

 Phone: 8226 0430